sandhiyasivaselvi/MemoryVerse-ai/README.md

 ## How It Works

-       When a document is uploaded, the platform extracts its content and sends it to the **AI engine** for analysis.
-The system identifies the **document type**, extracts **technical skills**, generates a concise **summary**, and stores the processed metadata securely.
-The original document remains intact while users can retrieve information through **Natural Language Search** and explore their achievements using the **Digital Journey Timeline**.
+       When a document is uploaded, the platform extracts its content and sends it to the AI engine for analysis.
+The system identifies the document type, extracts technical skills, generates a concise summary, and stores the processed metadata securely.
+The original document remains intact while users can retrieve information through Natural Language Search and explore their achievements using the Digital Journey Timeline.